deplicator/deplicator.github.io-source/src/index.md

 ### Lone Star University <small>_Student_ **2010 - 2011**</small>

-Graduated _summa cum laude_ and I hope they don't take it away for having to look up what it meant.
+Graduated in May 2011, _summa cum laude_.
+I hope they don't take it away for having to look up what it meant.

 ### Sidtek, L.L.C. <small>_Head Computer Repair Technician_ **2003 - 2008**</small>